Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Harmonic Selection

-The azimuthal variations and, subsequently, the degrees of harmonics generated, as described in \eqref{eq.bztotal}, are dictated by the periodicity of a given coil configuration.
-Thus, to maximize the degree of the desired harmonic we must consider the azimuthal Fourier transform, \eqref{eq.azft}.
-For $M=0$, it is apparent that loops only generate fields of degree $m=0$, and, so, do not require azimuthal optimization.
-For $|M|>0$, however, sets of arcs of periodicity $\pi/|M|$ generate an infinite number of harmonic fields of degree $m=(2\nu+1)M$, where $\nu \in \mathrm{Z}^{0+}$.
+First, we select a desired magnetic field harmonic of order $N$ and degree $M$ (Step~\#1).
+The azimuthal variations and, subsequently, the degrees of the harmonics generated, as described in \eqref{eq.bztotal}, are determined by the periodicity of a given coil configuration.
+Thus, to maximize the degree of any desired harmonic we must consider the azimuthal Fourier transform, \eqref{eq.azft} (Step~\#2).
+For $M=0$, it is apparent that loops only generate fields of degree $m=0$ and, so, do not require azimuthal optimization.
+For $|M|>0$, however, sets of arcs of periodicity $\pi/|M|$ generate an infinite number of harmonic fields of degree $m=(2\nu+1)M$, where $\nu \in \mathbb{Z}^{0+}$.
 Therefore, to maximize the desired degree of a tesseral harmonic field, the angular length, $\varphi$, should be adjusted to eliminate as many undesired azimuthal variations as possible.
-From analysis of \eqref{eq.azft}, the leading-order error term of degree $m=3M$ is removed simply if
+From analysis of \eqref{eq.azft}, the leading-order error term of degree $m=3M$ is removed if

 However, depending on the required accuracy of the desired field, further variations might need to be removed.
-To achieve this, additional arcs of angular length $\varphi_j$ and azimuthal turn ratios, $I_j^\varphi$, can be used to allow multiple degrees to be minimized simultaneously, as depicted in Fig.~\ref{fig.multiarcs}a.
-Hence, generalizing \eqref{eq.arc1}, we can use $M'$ arcs to simultaneously minimize $\tilde{M}$ degrees of harmonics,
+To achieve this, additional arcs of angular length $\varphi_j$ and azimuthal turn ratios, $I_j^\varphi$, can be used to allow multiple degrees to be minimized simultaneously, as shown in Fig.~\ref{fig.multiarcs}a.
+Hence, generalizing \eqref{eq.arc1}, we can use $M'$ arcs simultaneously to minimize $\tilde{M}$ degrees of harmonics (Step~\#3),